-Not only was Nikoi built and is operated using local and salvaged materials, labour and services but the owners have taken this one step further and taught many of their contractors and staff new trades and techniques.
-This has not only made operational sense but it has also meant that in the long run there is a mutual respect with the local community, staff and tradesmen all taking pride in the project.
+Nikoi was built using local and salvaged materials, labour and services.
+The owners took this one step further and taught many of their contractors and staff new trades and techniques.
+This not only made operational sense but has also meant that, in the long run, there is a mutual respect with the local community, staff and tradesmen who all take pride in the project.
+A review of our community impact estimated that the business has a positive direct impact on the lives of 16,000 people in Bintan and surrounding islands.